 Over a month after Dequante's funeral, deflated Paw Patrol balloons blow into the street after barely holding onto his front porch rail.
 These were his favorite cartoon characters.

-Micheshia experiences the ocean for the first time with her cousin, Neca Jones.
+Micheshia wades in a New Orleans beach for her first time with her cousin, Neca Jones.